The Complexity of Probabilistic Lobbying: Conclusions

 \section{Conclusions}

+This paper lies at the intersection of three research streams: computational social choice, reasoning under uncertainty, and computational complexity.
+It lays the foundation for further study of vote influencing in stochastic settings.
+We have shown that uncertainty complicates the picture; the choice of model strongly affects computational complexity.

-We have studied six lobbying scenarios in a probabilistic setting, both with and without issue weights.
-Among the problems studied and their variants, we identified those that can be solved in polynomial time, those that are $\np$-complete yet fixed-parameter tractable, and those that are hard (namely, $\wtwo$-complete) in terms of their parameterized complexity with suitable parameters.
+We have studied four lobbying scenarios in a probabilistic setting, both with and without issue weights.
+Among these, we identified problems that can be solved in polynomial time, problems that are $\np$-complete yet fixed-parameter tractable, and problems that are hard (namely, $\wtwo$-complete or $\wtwo$-hard) in terms of their parameterized complexity with suitable parameters.
 We also investigated the approximability of hard probabilistic lobbying problems (without issue weights) and obtained both approximation and inapproximability results.

-An interesting direction for future work would be to study the parameterized complexity results under different parameterizations.
+An interesting direction for future work would be to study the parameterized complexity of such problems under different parameterizations.
 We would also like to investigate the open question of whether one can find logarithmic-factor approximations for voter bribery with issue weights.

-From the viewpoint of parameterized complexity, it would be quite interesting to solve the question of whether or not certain versions of probabilistic lobbying problems involving issue weights belong to $\wtwo$ (see the question marks in Table~\ref{tab:plpiw}).
+From the viewpoint of parameterized complexity, it would be interesting to solve the questions left open in this paper (see the question marks in Tables~\ref{tab:plp} and~\ref{tab:plpiw}), in particular regarding voter bribery under average majority, with and without issue weighting, parameterized by the budget or by the budget per issue.
+The parameterized complexity of the problems involving microbribery with issue weighting, under either strict majority or average majority, parameterized by the budget per issue, is an open issue as well (again, see Table~\ref{tab:plpiw}).
 In fact, we did not see how to put these problems in any level of the W-hierarchy.
-Problems that involve numbers seem to have a particular flavor that makes them hard to tackle with these techniques, but we suggest this to be the subject of further studies.
+Problems that involve numbers seem to have a particular flavor that makes them hard to tackle with these techniques~\cite{fel-gas-ros:c:parameterizing-by-the-number-of-numbers}, but we suggest this as the subject of further studies.
 Note that all probabilistic lobbying problems that have been connected with $\wtwo$ somehow in this paper are in fact strongly $\np$-hard, i.e., their hardness does not depend on whether the numbers in their inputs are encoded in unary or in binary.
 We suspect that this adds to the difficulty when dealing with these problems from a parameterized perspective.